Kpantoja2905/cse15l-lab-reports/Lab4_Report.md

 Overview

 During the lab, we implemented and practice coding within only the command line.
+This is especially usefule when we want to code within the `ieng6 server`.
+We learn how to edit and move around code within the terminal.

 > ## Log into ieng6 ##